nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 Connect to LLP.
 Run:

-  adb uninstall gov.nasa.arc.irg.astrobee.sci_cam_image
+  adb install -g -r sci_cam_image.apk

-  adb install -g sci_cam_image.apk
+(This will replace any older version of this app.)

 ## Running this APK using the Guest Science Manager.